 What was the first Rolex watch ever made?

-On the surface it sounds like a simple enough question, however it doesn’t really have an easy answer.
+On the surface, it sounds like a simple enough question, however, it doesn’t really have an easy answer.
+The most famous icons such as the Rolex Submariner and GMT-Master were actually later additions to the lineup and were introduced a number of decades after Rolex was already producing wristwatches.
 The first watch Rolex ever made is really down to interpretation, and there are a number of factors to take into account.

 You could say that it was the original model produced by the founder of the company, or the first one to actually bear the name ‘Rolex’ (which are not the same thing), or the answer could be a model with all, or the vast majority, of the components made in-house; in which case, depending on how nitpicky and downright pedantic you want to get, it might technically be just a few years ago.